jkroepke/access-log-exporter/docs/Configuration.md

 **Security considerations:**
 - Restrict access to localhost or trusted networks only
 - Use `allow`/`deny` directives to control access
-- Consider using Unix domain sockets for local-only access
 - Disable access logging for the status endpoint

 ### Metrics Exposed